madoreiraluizrv/stack-overflow-data---trends/README.md

 2. Coefficients.ipynb
 Notebook that solve question 'b' and shows three graphs for the top 20 coefficients in the models for each of the years.

+I also included the 3 datasets used (survey_results_public_yyyy.csv), but they are zipped as they were larger than GitHub's limit if not zipped.

 ## Results<a name="results"></a>

 The main findings of the code can be found at the post available [here](), but here is a summary: